Consumer Medicine Information

 Adults and Elderly patients:

 Your doctor will decide your starting dose.
-The usual starting dose of Trileptal is 600 mg per day.
+The usual starting dose of Trileptal is 600 mg per day (or 10 mL of the oral

 The dose can be gradually increased if necessary to the amount needed to control your seizures.
 Maintenance doses are usually

-between 600 mg and 2400 mg each day.
-Some people will need higher or lower doses than other people.
+between 600 mg and 2400 mg each day (or 10 mL and 40 mL for the oral suspension).
+Some people will need higher or lower doses

 Patients with kidney disease